 The Web is filled with uncrawled web pages, and some of them may be yours.

-One of the important first steps in optimizing a web site for search engines is to make sure that the pages of the site are search engine friendly, so that a crawling program from search engines can follow the links on pages to your site, and collect information from those pages.
-There are three major functions of search engines – crawling pages, indexing content, and displaying results to searchers – and the last two can’t happen until pages are crawled.
+One of the important first steps in optimizing a website for search engines is to make sure that the site’s pages are search engine friendly so that a crawling program from search engines can follow the links on pages to your site and crawl pages on your site.
+Search engines have three major functions – crawling pages, indexing content, and displaying results to searchers – and the last two can’t happen until pages are crawled.

 - Discovering URLs for new pages,